colm-mcqs/RoR_blogger/README.md

 Ruby on Rails blog

 ## TODO
+ - make ownership of an article more explicit and secure
+ - restrict articles being edited only by their original owner
  - Add a site-wide sidebar that holds navigation links
  - improve styling
  - Create date-based navigation links.
 For instance, there would be a list of links with the names of the months and when you click on the month it shows you all the articles published in that month.